 -

 At about 15 bucks a bottle, Be Well Cabernet is affordable, accessible, and it tastes like wine.
-Not necessarily great wine, but good wine.
+Not necessarily great wine, but it’s good wine.
 It has a little bit of wine tang, but also some earthiness I enjoyed.
 The brand’s website references its notes of black plum and dark cherry, and hints of cocoa powder and black pepper.
-That all sounds like it would add up to a big, bold flavor, but I think this N/A wine’s greatest strength is how neutral and pleasant it is.
+That all sounds like it would add up to a big, bold flavor, but I think this NA red wine’s greatest strength is how neutral and pleasant it is.
 It also has a smooth, light mouthfeel (I would have pegged it as a Pinot, myself).
 As I wrote in my notes, “I’d drink this with steak and be very happy about it.”

 Credit: Merc / Total Wine